carboneio/carbone/doc/webserver.md

 ## Launch Carbone on premise

-You can override default Carbone parameters with different ways.
+You can override default Carbone parameters with different ways:

-- CLI parameters
+- CLI parameters (highest priority)
 - With environment variable
-- With the config file
+- With the config file (lowest priority)

-*Note: Parameters priority is first the CLI, than environment variable and in last the config file.*

 You can override following parameters:

 - port
 - bind
 - factories
-- workdir
+- workdir  (only in CLI and environment variable)
 - attempts
 - auth